Poker Basics, Poker Strategy

 In very simple terms, pot odds are the ratio of the pot size and the bet made by your opponent.

-This ratio is the most important thing you will need to consider before making any call.
+This ratio is the most important factor to consider before making any decision.

 For instance, imagine playing in a low-stakes cash game in your local casino.
 With $30 in the pot, one of the other players shoots a $15 bet into the pot, a standard “half-pot” bet.